Brian Eno: Other work

 In 1995, Eno travelled with Edinburgh University's Professor Nigel Osborne to Bosnia in the aftermath of the Bosnian War, to work with war-traumatised children, many of whom had been orphaned in the conflict.
 Osborne and Eno led music therapy projects run by War Child in Mostar, at the Pavarotti centre, Bosnia 1995.

 Eno appeared as Father Brian Eno at the "It's Great Being a Priest!" convention, in "Going to America", the final episode of the television sitcom Father Ted, which originally aired on 1 May 1998 on Channel 4.

 In March 2008, Eno collaborated with the Italian artist Mimmo Paladino on a show of the latter's works with Eno's soundscapes at Ara Pacis in Rome, and in 2011, he joined Stephen Deazley and Edinburgh University music lecturer Martin Parker in an Icebreaker concert at Glasgow City Halls, heralded as a "long-awaited clash".

 In 2013, Eno sold limited edition prints of artwork from his 2012 album Lux from his website.

 In 2016, Eno was added to Edinburgh University's roll of honour and in 2017, he delivered the Andrew Carnegie Lecture at the university.

 During the COVID-19 pandemic, Eno told the Los Angeles Times in January 2021 that he was working on a project with a group of developers to create an audio-video conferencing software, as an open source alternative to programs like Zoom.
 Although the software has never emerged, Open Culture described it in August 2021 as simply "one of any number of projects he's kicking around at any given time".

-In 2021, Eno co-founded EarthPercent, a charity which works with the music industry to raise funds for climate causes.
-As of April 2024, over $675,000 has been donated by EarthPercent to their grant partners in the climate space.
-Supporters include AURORA, Nile Rodgers, Coldplay, Hot Chip, Ricardo Villalobos, Fraser T Smith, Big Thief and Mount Kimbie.
+In 2021, Eno co-founded EarthPercent, a charity that works with the music industry to raise funds for climate causes.
+As of April 2024, more than $675,000 has been donated by EarthPercent to their grant partners in the climate space.
+Supporters include AURORA, Nile Rodgers, Coldplay, Hot Chip, Ricardo Villalobos, Fraser T Smith, Big Thief, and Mount Kimbie.

 Eno continues to be active in other artistic fields.
 His sound installations have been exhibited in many prestigious venues around the world, including the Walker Art Center, Minneapolis; Contemporary Arts Museum Houston; New Museum of Contemporary Art, New York; Vancouver Art Gallery, Stedelijk Museum, Amsterdam, Centre Pompidou, Paris, Institute of Contemporary Arts, London, Baltic Art Centre, Gateshead, and the Sydney, São Paulo, Josep Tarradellas Barcelona–El Prat Airport, FF Projects, San Pedro Garza García, and Venice Biennials.

 What Art Does is a 2025 book by Eno and Bette Adriaanse that examines the role of art in society and its impact on human experience.
 The book discusses themes such as collective creativity, the accessibility of artistic expression, and the relationship between art and emerging technologies.